Justin-Kwan/bit-image/readme.md

 #### Notify Bit-image

-When notifying Bit-image that up to 5 images are uploaded, please use a POST request, specifying the name and custom tags that we want to associate to each image.
-(You can search our images by these later).
+When notifying Bit-image that up to 5 images are uploaded, make a POST request with the name and custom tags to associate with each image.
+(You can search images by these later).

-You also need to specify the MD5 hash of our 5 images in the request body as well.
-This is important because it allows Bit-image to determine the you've uploaded the correct image, and that your custom provided data will synchronize with the correct image.
+The MD5 hash of the 5 images should be specified in the request body as well.
+This allows Bit-image to determine the you've uploaded the correct image, and that your custom provided data will synchronize with the correct image.

-Here's an useful site to generate the MD5 hash of your image:
+MD5 hash generator:
 - https://md5file.com/calculator

 Definition